 Dr. Pentland married Helen Cairncross on the 15th of July, 1870 in Perth County.
-She was born on the 1st of June, 1835 in the Orkney Islands, (located off the northern coast of Scotland), the daughter of James Cairncross and the former Hannah Hedley Mackay.
-She had a younger brother named Edmund.
+Mrs. Pentland was born on the 1st of June, 1835 in the Orkney Islands, (located off the northern coast of Scotland).
+She was the 5th of 6 children born to James Cairncross and the former Hannah Hedley Mackay.
+Her siblings were; Barbara Campbell Cairncross, John Cairncross, Robert Cairncross, James Cairncross and Edmund Alpheny Cairncross.
 According to the 1861 census, Mrs. Pentland was living with her parents in Oxford County, Ontario and her parents were farmers.

+Dr. and Mrs. Pentland had 2 children.
 Their son John Pentland was born on the 5th of October, 1871 and their daughter Hedley Mackay Pentland was born on the 6th of February, 1874.
 Both children were born in Elora.

-By 1876, Dr. and Mrs. Pentland were living in Chatham, Ontario.
+By 1876, Dr. and Mrs. Pentland were living in Chatham.
 In the 1876-77 the Chatham City Directory, Dr. Pentland’s office was located at 84 King St. West and his home was located on King Street near Second Street.
 It also records that Dr. Pentland was the Secretary of the Chatham Bible Society and the President of the Young Mens Christian Association (Y.M.C.A.) which had been organized in 1875.

 The Pentland family moved to Burford Twp, Ontario prior to 1896.

 Mrs. Pentland died on the 22nd of September, 1907.
 According to the 1922 Ontario Medical Register, Dr. Pentland resided in Flatts, Bermuda.
 Dr. Pentland died on the 26th of January, 1926.
-Dr. and Mrs. Pentland are buried at Mount View Cemetery, 80 Blenheim Road, in Cambridge, (formerly known as Galt) Ontario.
+Dr. and Mrs. Pentland were buried at Mount View Cemetery, 80 Blenheim Road, in Cambridge, (formerly known as Galt) Ontario.

-*His son, John Pentland served during World War I. After his discharge he became a druggist.
+*Dr. Pentland’s son, John Pentland served during World War I. After his discharge he became a druggist.
 John died on the 1st of June, 1936 and he was also buried at Mount View Cemetery.